openshift/enhancements/enhancements/network/enable-flows-collection.md

 * You can operate flows through the `oc` CLI command: enable, disable, get status...

-This task could involve setting new RBAC permissions to allow interaction between the Flow operator and the OVF-Kubernetes pods.
+This task could involve setting new RBAC permissions to allow interaction between the Flow operator and the OVN-Kubernetes pods.

 #### Task 4: enable the Flows' operation in the Console GUI